xinchishenwang/Yuxin-Fan.github.io/index.md

 I like Statistics and Mathematics and interested in Maco-economics and Econometrics.

-I have learned following courses:
+I have learned following courses

 I would like to go on to study in statistical field, prepare to apply Ph.D in statistics later this year.